dirvine/data_chain/docs/0029-data-chains.md

 # Unresolved questions

-- At a checpoint (when a group splits) the majority will decrease significantly.
+- At a checkpoint (when a group splits) the majority will decrease significantly.
 Should there be a checkpoint link (that is identifiable) ten mark the chain, allowing this reduction?

 Not initially required, but should be considered in near future.